ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - a - OOP Game Codealong.md

 ## Codealong

+- Initial planning
+  - Share milestones + plan together how we can implement each milestone.
-- Initial planning (once we start coding we will probably follow different paths)
+  - note: once we start coding we will probably follow different paths.

-- Plan together (how we can start, what kind of things we need)

 <!--